When Insight Is Not Enough

 This is because emotional learning does not always update through insight alone.

-Rather than focusing primarily on analysing thoughts or exploring events in depth, this approach works directly with how emotional responses are structured and stored.
+Rather than focusing primarily on on analysing thoughts or exploring events in depth, this approach works directly with how emotional responses are structured and stored.

 How the Work Unfolds